celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 The `core.Listener` is the component that exists only in BN.
 It listens for new blocks coming from the Core Network, computes EDS with `ExtendedHeader`, and broadcasts it to the network.
 With the introduction of `ShrEx/Sub` BNs sends notifications once it is ready to serve the new block; thus, we make `core.Listener` additionally broadcast the notification via `eds.PubSub`.

 ## Hardening

 ### Rate Limiting

 Both `ShrEx/EDS` and `ShrEx/ND` has a server-side that serves data.
 In order to prevent trivial DOS vectors, rate limiting should be introduced.
 Both protocols should have a configurable amount of data requests they serve at any moment.
 If any new request exceeds the limit, the server responds with a `REFUSED` status code to the client, so that client can act accordingly and try another peer.

 The alternative is to queue clients' requests and make the client wait until their request is processed.

+### Blacklisting

+Each protocol describes a set of misbehavior.
+In case a misbehavior is detected for a peer, the peer should be immediately blacklisted via libp2p's PeerGater.

 ## Alternative approaches